inQWIRE/SQIR/SQIR/examples/extraction/README.md

 ## Running Shor's

-After following the directions above, you should have an executable in the `_build` directory.
-You can run this executable with `dune exec -- ./main.exe -N <int> -a <int>` where `N` is the number you want to factor and `a` is a number coprime to `N`.
-The executable will produce an OpenQASM file `shor.qasm` that describes the quantum part of Shor's algorithm.
+After following the directions above, you should have two executables in the `_build` directory: one that generates a circuit for the quantum part of Shor's algorithm and one that performs classical post-processing.
+You can run the first executable with `dune exec -- ./generate_circuit.exe -N <int> -a <int>` where `N` is the number you want to factor and `a` is a number coprime to `N`.
+This will produce an OpenQASM file `shor.qasm`.
+You can run the second executable with `dune exec -- ./post_process.exe -N <int> -a <int> -o <int>` where `o` is the measurement outcome from running the circuit.

-**TODO:** Also do Shor post-processing.

 ## Guarantees